 What to Get Someone Whose Love Language Is Gifts

 Shopping for someone whose love language is gifts can feel surprisingly stressful.
-Many people worry about choosing the wrong thing, spending too much, or accidentally turning a simple gesture into pressure.
+Many people worry about choosing the wrong thing, spending too much, or turning a simple gesture into pressure.

 What Does the Gifts Love Language Actually Mean?